-A lot of Mormons have a lot of opinions about how to handle Mother’s Day in the ward, especially the ward Mother’s Day gift.
+A lot of latter-day saints have a lot of opinions about how to handle Mother’s Day in the ward, especially the ward Mother’s Day gift.
 It puts the bishopric in a tough spot trying to please everyone and offend none.
 These good-hearted leaders want to honor the mothers in the ward, but they also don’t want to marginalize the single sisters and those not yet blessed with children.
 These leaders make an attempt to include all the sisters, but that sometimes backfires.
 What’s a leader to do?

 In 2016 Leading Saints conducted a survey to gather feedback about the most popular ward Mother’s Day gifts.
 You might want to take a look at the results, but they are not that surprising: when in doubt, go with chocolate.